Kelvin transform

 The Kelvin transform is a device used in classical potential theory to extend the concept of a harmonic function, by allowing the definition of a function which is 'harmonic at infinity'.
 This technique is also used in the study of subharmonic and superharmonic functions.

-In order to define the Kelvin transform f* of a function f, it is necessary to first consider the concept of inversion in a sphere in Rn as follows.
+In order to define the Kelvin transform * of a function f, it is necessary to first consider the concept of inversion in a sphere in Rn as follows.

 It is possible to use inversion in any sphere, but the ideas are clearest when considering a sphere with centre at the origin.